 We may or may not have experimented with glow in the dark rockets until possibly discovering it is against regulations to do so.
 But this is purely speculation, of course.

 Anyway, you’ve most likely heard of the Mentos Geyser experiment.
-I can tell you . . . → Read More: Science Gone Wrong
+I can tell you from . . . → Read More: Science Gone Wrong

 If you are a parent, a teacher, or just a person who likes cool stuff then it’s our opinion that you MUST be a fan of Steve Spangler.
 He is the ultimate fun science resource.
 As science fair season gets in full swing, we pour over his experiments and brainstorm.
-(We can’t wait to . . . → Read More: The Ultimate Science Guy
+(We can’t wait to reveal . . . → Read More: The Ultimate Science Guy

 Windy days are coming.
 Spring and Fall in the Northwest usually means bouts of strong winds that can last for hours.
 I used to dread such windy days.
 You could hardly do anything outside.
 My kids see it differently.